10.3. timelineId and Timeline History File

 $ cat /home/postgres/archivelogs/00000002.history

-In this way, each timeline history file tells us a complete history of the individual recovered database cluster.
-Moreover, it is also used in the PITR process itself.
-The details are explained in the next section.
+In this way, each timeline history file provides a complete history of an individual recovered database cluster.
+Moreover, the PITR process itself uses this file.
+The next section explains the details.

-The timeline history file format is changed in version 9.3.
-The formats of versions 9.3 or later and earlier are shown below, but not in detail.
+The timeline history file format changed in version 9.3.

 Later version 9.3: